Jhayrolandero/AngularTuts/README.md

 ## Initializing Angular Project

-New Angular projects' version by default are standalone and aren't properly documented yet from what i have found to start a new project use ==ng new myapp --no-standalone== instead
+New Angular projects' version by default are standalone and aren't properly documented yet from what i have found to start a new project use <mark>ng new myapp --no-standalone</mark> instead